OpenLiberty/demo-devmode/README.md

 ```
 </details>

+##### Hot debugging

-10. Connect to the debug port 7777 with a debugger.
+1. Connect to the debug port 7777 with a debugger.

-11. When you are done use ctrl-c to terminate dev mode and stop your server.
+2. When you are done use ctrl-c to terminate dev mode and stop your server.

 ## VS Code extension